-The capacity to demonstrate competence, composure and neutrality (open to hearing others’ opinions and perspectives and an ability to put aside one’s own biases)
+The capacity to demonstrate competence, composure. and neutrality (open to hearing others’ opinions and perspectives and an ability to put aside one’s own biases)

-Comfortable with constructive feedback and ability to learn a new process with patience and humility
+Comfort with constructive feedback and ability to learn a new process with patience and humility

-In assigning mediators, we seek to match the demographics of our mediators to that of the participants as much as possible, so we seek to recruit mediators with the greatest diversity and range possible of gender, age, race, ethnicity, language, education, sexual orientation, and socio-economic background.
+In assigning mediators, we seek to match the demographics of our mediators to those of the participants as much as possible, so we seek to recruit mediators with the greatest diversity and range possible of gender, age, race, ethnicity, language, education, sexual orientation, and socio-economic background.

 People with conviction histories or experience with the criminal legal system are highly encouraged to apply.

 REMILA has developed a comprehensive 50-hour training program, which prepares participants to mediate existing and potential conflict.
 Training is interactive and hands-on and includes a strong focus on role-playing and coaching to develop the mediators’ skills.
 The sixteen selected mediators will first attend the mandatory 50-hour training, in which they will become trained in all aspects of the program, our model of mediation, and how to mediate a case from start to finish.
 The training is facilitated by Tracee Ford, one of the country’s top mediation trainers, who serves as Director of Quality Development at Community Mediation Maryland and has more than 20 years of experience as a mediator and facilitator.
 REMILA offers the training at no charge to ensure that our mediators reflect the community’s diversity with regard to age, race, income, education, gender, and ethnicity.